-ABSTRACT.
-Objective.
-To quantify healthcare utilization and costs by disease severity for patients with systemic lupus erythematosus (SLE) in the United States.
+Objective: To quantify health care utilization and costs by disease severity for patients with systemic lupus erythematosus (SLE) in the United States

-Methods.
-We conducted descriptive analyses of Humedica electronic health record (EHR) data from 2011 to 2015 (utilization analysis) and integrated Optum administrative claims/Humedica EHR data from 2012 to 2015 (cost analysis) for patients with SLE.
+Methods: We conducted descriptive analyses of Humedica electronic health record (EHR) data from 2011 to 2015 (utilization analysis) and integrated Optum administrative claims/Humedica EHR data from 2012 to 2015 (cost analysis) for patients with SLE.
 All-cause utilization outcomes examined were hospitalizations, outpatient visits, emergency department (ED) visits, and prescription drug use.
-Analyses of costs stratified by disease severity were limited to patients enrolled in an Optum-participating health insurance plan for \geq 1 year after the earliest observed SLE diagnosis date.
-Costs were converted to 2016 US dollars (US\$).
+Analyses of costs stratified by disease severity were limited to patients enrolled in an Optum-participating health insurance plan for $\geq$ 1 year after the earliest observed SLE diagnosis date.
+Costs were converted to 2016 US dollars.

-Results.
-Healthcare utilization was evaluated in 17,257 patients with SLE.
-Averaged over the 2011-2015 study period, 13.7% of patients had ≥ 1 hospitalization per year, 25.7% had ≥ 1 ED visit, and 94.4% had ≥ 1 outpatient visit.
+Results: Health care utilization was evaluated in 17,257 patients with SLE.
+Averaged over the study period from 2011 to 2015, 13.7% of patients had $\geq$ 1 hospitalization per year, 25.7% had $\geq$ 1 ED visit, and 94.4% had $\geq$ 1 outpatient visit.
 Utilization patterns were generally similar across each year studied.
-Annually, 88.0% of patients had ≥ 1 prescription, including 1.3% who used biologics.
+Annually, 88.0% of patients had $\geq$ 1 prescription, including 1.3% who used biologics.
 Biologic treatment doubled between 2011 (0.7%) and 2015 (1.4%).
 Cost analyses included 397 patients.
-From 2012 to 2015, patients with severe SLE had mean annual costs of \$52,951, compared with \$28,936 and \$21,052 for patients with moderate and mild SLE, respectively.
-Patients with severe SLE had increased costs in all service categories: inpatient, ED, clinic/ office visits, and pharmacy.
+During 2012 to 2015, patients with severe SLE had mean annual costs of \$52,951, compared with \$28,936 and \$21,052 for patients with moderate and mild SLE, respectively.
+Patients with severe SLE had increased costs in all service categories: inpatient, ED, clinic/office visits, and pharmacy.

-Conclusion.
-Patients from the US with SLE, especially individuals with moderate or severe disease, utilize significant healthcare resources and incur high medical costs.
+Conclusion: US patients with SLE, especially individuals with moderate or severe disease, utilize significant health care resources and incur high medical costs.